UL Qualified SFRM Contractor Program requirements

 - Undergo an examination of their established management system and an on-site audit to determine conformance with program requirements

-- Comply with all program requirements to achieve a UL Qualified SFRM Contractor Program certificate.
+- Comply with all program requirements to achieve a UL Solutions Qualified SFRM Contractor Program certificate.

-Benefits of engaging a UL qualified SFRM contractor
+Benefits of engaging a UL Solutions qualified SFRM contractor

-The benefits of working with a UL qualified SFRM contractor include:
+The benefits of working with a UL Solutions qualified SFRM contractor include:

-- Easy identification of contractors: Qualified contractors are easily searchable through UL’s Product iQTM database.
+- Easy identification of contractors - Qualified contractors are easily searchable through UL Solutions' Product iQTM database.